sb011/StoreMonitoring/README.md

       * check if the status is inactive
         * convert the timestamp_utc to local
         * Iterate through business hours
-          * case 1: status_timestamp_local is in working hours count the minutes from the timestamp to the next active status which should be less than end_local and greater than start_local
+          * case 1: status_timestamp_local is in working hours
-            * find the next active status which is between the last day working hour and add the minutes to the downtime
+            * Find the next active status which is between the last day's working hours and add the minutes to the downtime
             * else add all the minutes from status local time to last hour end
   * downtime_last_week
     * Get the current time for the store's local time